“If we have no peace, it is because we have forgotten that we belong to each other.”

 Music was a central interest in Mother Teresa’s family and in her early years.
 Like service to others, music is a universal language that can bridge divides, connecting us to one another no matter our race or language, our class or age, our gender or our creed.

 The program is divided into five segments, each representing a focal point of the time in which she lived and worked, and each piece is selected with a purpose: to reflect an element of Mother Teresa’s faith journey.
 These selections may not have been her favorites, and in fact, many were not known to her.
 These composers, like Mother Teresa, push through the comfortable conventions of their time, and bring their ideas and beliefs to the collective consciousness; they through the metaphors of music, she through the laying on of hands.
-Six pieces are composed or arranged by living composers, four are US premieres and three of the composers have links to New York City.
+Six pieces are composed or arranged by living composers, four are D.C. premieres.

 Mother Teresa’s Ministry was primarily focused on the care of the sick and dying.
 And when Gabriel Fauré composed “Requiem”, he said: “It does not express the fear of death; and someone has called it the ‘lullaby of death’.
 But that is thus that I see death: as a happy deliverance, an aspiration towards happiness above, rather than as a painful experience.”
 Faure died in November 2024, and we also honor the centenary year of his own “deliverance and aspiration toward happiness above”.
 Thus, we select Faure’s “Requiem” as the central work of the concert.